MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 ---
-description: "Learn more about range adaptors, which create views on ranges."
+description: "Learn more about range adapters, which create views on ranges."
-title: "Range adaptors"
+title: "Range adapters"
 ms.date: 10/19/2022
 f1_keywords: ["ranges/std::all", "ranges/std::all_t", "ranges/std::common", "ranges/std::counted", "ranges/std::drop", "ranges/std::drop_while", "ranges/std::elements", "ranges/std::filter", "ranges/std::iota", "ranges/std::join", "ranges/std::keys", "ranges/std::lazy_split", "ranges/std::reverse", "ranges/std::split", "ranges/std::subrange", "ranges/std::take", "ranges/std::take_while", "ranges/std::transform"]
 helpviewer_keywords: ["std::ranges [C++], all", "std::ranges [C++], all_t", "std::ranges [C++], common", "std::ranges [C++], counted", "std::ranges [C++], drop", "std::ranges [C++], drop_while", "std::ranges [C++], elements", "std::ranges [C++], filter", "std::ranges [C++], iota", "std::ranges [C++], join", "std::ranges [C++], keys", "std::ranges [C++], lazy_split", "std::ranges [C++], reverse", "std::ranges [C++], split", "std::ranges [C++], subrange", "std::ranges [C++], take", "std::ranges [C++], take_while", "std::ranges [C++], transform"]
 ---
-# Range adaptors
+# Range adapters

-Range adaptors create a *view* (one of the [view classes](view-classes.md) in the `std::views` namespace) from a range.
-Prefer using an adaptor in `std::ranges::views` instead of creating the view types directly.
-The adaptors are the intended way to access views, are easier to use, and in some cases are more efficient than creating instances of the view types directly.
+Range adapters create a *view* (one of the [view classes](view-classes.md) in the `std::views` namespace) from a range.
+We recommend that you use an adapter in `std::ranges::views` instead of creating the view types directly.
+The adapters are the intended way to access views.
+They're easier to use, and in some cases more efficient, than creating instances of the view types directly.

 A *view* is a lightweight object that refers to elements from a range.
+A view can:

-A view can consist of only certain elements from a range, or it can represent a transformation of elements from a range, or it can be the reverse of, or only the first `n` elements of, a range, and so on.
-It can also be the result of a combination of those things.
+- Consist of only certain elements from a range.
+- Represent a transformation of elements from a range.
+- Be the reverse of, or only the first `n` elements of, a range.
+- Be a combination of the preceding things.

-A view is cheap, O(1), to copy, assign, and destroy--no matter how many elements are involved.
+A view is cheap, `O(1)`, to copy, assign, and destroy--no matter how many elements are involved.
 Consider the following example:

 ```cpp
 // requires /std:c++20 or later